The Core Foundations of Real Love and True Intimacy – Part 4: Self-Awareness

 Self-help author Debbie Ford said that self-awareness is, “The ability to take an honest look at your life without attachment to it being right or wrong.”

 Self-awareness is paying attention to your habits and tendencies, knowing your contributions and areas of weaknesses.
-It’s knowing your moods, your feelings, your reactions, your “stuff.”
+It’s knowing your moods, your feelings, your reactions, and your “stuff.”
 It’s you being honest with yourself.
 It’s not the idealized version of you, but the beautiful, messy, and confusing real version of you.
 And it’s not a requirement that you shame yourself in the process.
 Yes, you may feel embarrassed and ashamed at first, but that’s ok.

 People who are self-aware, tend to tell relationship stories that aren’t black or white and give context (not excuses) for how a relationship ended.
 They also tend to share what was learned or how it shaped their thoughts on love and relationships.